alex-hutton/resume/alexhutton.md

 ## Summary ##

-With 10 years experience in software development, I have a deep understanding of the needs of technical teams both technologically and organisationally.
+With more than 10 years experience in software development, I have a deep understanding of the needs of technical teams both technologically and organisationally.
 My greatest strength is my ability to grow the capacity of the people I work with to deliver value to the organisation.

 ## Key Skills ##